Shivek-Sharma/cloud-file-storage/README.md

 ## Introduction

-CloudShare leverages EJS and Bootstrap for its frontend, while the backend is powered by Node.js, Express, and MongoDB, utilizing AWS S3 for cloud file storage.
+CloudShare leverages EJS and Bootstrap for its frontend, while the backend is powered by Node.js, Express, and MongoDB, utilizing Multer for file upload and AWS S3 for cloud file storage.
 With CloudShare, upload files and share them instantly with anyone, anywhere.

 ## Features